 The research team initiated the project by focusing on environmental, ecological, and carbon footprints in the region.
 The team’s qualitative research has begun interviewing members in the Nishnawbe Aski Nation.
-Plans to visit the Ring of Fire site are currently scheduled for July 2021.
+Plans to visit the Ring of Fire site were scheduled throughout the summer of 2021.

 Ring of Fire Regional Assessment